 What inspires you?

 I draw a lot of inspiration from the passionate producers and farmers I have met in recent years.
 The way they care so much about what they do for sometimes very little reward is incredibly inspirational, the very least I can do in return is cook a delicious and respectful dish with their ingredient.
-I am also surrounded by very talented family and friends and am always pushed to achieve more by seeing their achievements, especially my partner Charlotte who is incredible!
+I am also surrounded by very talented family and friends and am always pushed to achieve more by seeing their achievements.

 Where is your favourite place to shop for ingredients?